Lesson 5: Increasing Concurrency¶

 }

-In the refactored state machine, a new composite state called Operational
+In the refactored state machine, a new composite state called Operational is introduced to encapsulate all the states

-except for the uninitialised state Uninit
+except for the uninitialised state Uninit.

 Verifying your Changes (Example_05B)¶

-is no longer well-formed and produces the following counterexample:
+The verification fails because the ValveControllerImpl is no longer well-formed and produces the following counterexample:

 Analysis¶

-The counterexample shows the required port driver
+The counterexample shows the required port driver is sending a signal to ValveControllerImpl, but

 its queue is full.
 This is because we have not declared a queue for the ValveControllerImpl